Combinatorics and topology of straightening maps II: Discontinuity: Introduction

-Epstein \cite{Epstein-manuscript} have also proved that straightening maps are discontinuous on the boundary of the {\itshape main} hyperbolic component (i.e., the one containing the power map), and his result can be generalized to all hyperbolic components such that an attracting periodic orbit attracts at least two critical points, by use of the author's result \cite{Inou-semiconj}.
+Epstein \cite{Epstein-manuscript} have also proved that straightening maps are discontinuous on the boundary of the \emph{main} hyperbolic component (i.e., the one containing the map hybrid equivalent to the power map), and his result can be generalized to all hyperbolic components such that an attracting periodic orbit attracts at least two critical points, by use of the author's result \cite{Inou-semiconj}.
 Epstein's result and our result have many similarities; both depend on parabolic implosion, and prove existence of an analytic conjugacy between renormalization and its straightening assuming that the straightening map is continuous.
 However, the proofs for the existence are completely different.
 Epstein's proof depends on analytic dependence of Ecalle-Voronin invariants and our proof depends on combinatorial constructions with the help of rational laminations.
-This difference yields completely different sequences which cause discontinuity in the limit; Epstein's one is in a hyperbolic component, and ours is in the bifurcation locus.
+This difference yields completely different sequences for which the straightening map is discontinuous; Epstein's one is in a hyperbolic component, and ours is in the bifurcation locus.

 In the case of cubic polynomials, fully renormalizable polynomials are divided into four types in terms of mapping schema, according to Milnor \cite{Milnor-cubic}; adjacent, bitransitive (bicritical), capture and disjoint.
-The target space of straightening maps are determined by these types: It is the cubic connectedness locus $\mathcal{C}(3)$ for adjacent type, the connectedness locus of biquadratic family $\mathcal{C}(2\times2)=\{(a,b) \in \C^2;~K((z^2+a)^2+b)$ is connected$\}$ for bitransitive type, the full family of connected quadratic filled Julia sets $\mathcal{MK}=\{(c,z);\ c \in \mathcal{M},\ z \in K(z^2+c)\}$ for capture type, and the product space of the Mandelbrot set with itself $\mathcal{M} \times \mathcal{M}$ for disjoint type.
+The target space of straightening maps are determined by these types: It is the cubic connectedness locus $\mathcal{C}(3)$ for adjacent type, the connectedness locus of the biquadratic family $\mathcal{C}(2\times2)=\{(a,b) \in \C^2;~K((z^2+a)^2+b)$ is connected$\}$ for bitransitive type, the full family of connected quadratic filled Julia sets $\mathcal{MK}=\{(c,z);\ c \in \mathcal{M},\ z \in K(z^2+c)\}$ for capture type, and the product space of the Mandelbrot set with itself $\mathcal{M} \times \mathcal{M}$ for disjoint type.
 Any disjoint type straightening map is continuous because it consists of straightening maps of two quadratic-like families.
-All the other cases have a non-trivial Fatou critical relations, so straightening maps are not continuous.
+Straightening maps are not continuous for all the other cases.